launchdarkly/open-sdk-specs/README.md

 # LaunchDarkly SDK Specifications

-This repository contains open-sourced specifications for specific functionality of LaunchDarkly SDK implementations.
-These specifications aim to provide a deeper understanding of LaunchDarkly SDKs and assist in developing SDK extensions such as hooks.
+This repository contains open-sourced specifications for specific functionalities within LaunchDarkly SDK implementations.
+It does not contain a specification for an entire SDK.

-These specifications focus on specific functionalities of the LaunchDarkly SDKs and are not a specification for an entire SDK.
+These specifications provide a deeper understanding of LaunchDarkly SDKs and assist in developing SDK extensions such as hooks.

 LaunchDarkly overview
 -------------------------